San Gorgonio Pass wind farm

 To relieve some of the confusion around ‘watt’ and ‘watt-hour’: installed wind capacity is expressed in ‘watt’ (for instance ‘megawatts’) while actual delivered energy is in ‘watt-hour’.
 In this article mostly watt is used (i.e. installed wind power) because the actual generated power in terms of watt-hour are not available and difficult to calculate because they depend on factors such as wind speeds but also propellor wingspans and propellor heights.

-3 Responses to “San Gorgonio Pass wind farm”
+3 replies on “San Gorgonio Pass wind farm”

 This comment is beside the point but thought I would share anyways.
 Your statement.